 If you have decided to go and work abroad, there are some important preparations to make.

 If you are moving between European Economic Area (EEA) countries, you have the right to go and live there as an EEA national.
 If you are moving to another country, you should consult the local embassy of that country for advice.
-Arranging visas and work permits can be rather time-consuming, so allow time for it.
+Arranging visas and work permits can be rather time consuming, so be sure to allow yourself time to arrange this before making your move.

 Some countries such as the United Arab Emirates (UAE) only allow people to work in the country if they are sponsored by a company.
 Also, in the UAE the money you earn has a direct connection to your nationality.
 For example, an employee from India would earn less than an employee from the USA doing the same job.
 As long as you have researched this, you will be well prepared for any such irregularities.

-Many countries require your passport to have at least six months until its expiry date.
+Many countries only allow you to travel if your passport has at least six months until it expires.
 It is recommended that you make several photocopies of passports, insurance documents, certificates etc. for when you move.

 You may need to alter the style of your CV when applying to different countries and some countries require a photograph along with your CV.
 You also need to check that your qualifications are recognised.